rlewkowicz/mediawiki-chef/README.md

 * Right now, docker start/stop container is your init scripts.
 I'd like to change this.
 * Need to create a build pipeline for releases of various versions of things.
 * Release all the docker files used to build fpm and parsoid (the fpm build is kind of opinionated at the moment).
-* The code block insert is not working with the visual editor.
-It’s something to do with the parsoid service.
-I’m still working on that.
-Some documentation says VE is integrated since 1.26.
-But then other documentation says it only works in full with a parsoid service.

 ###What is it?
 Installing mediawiki is a bit of a pain (especially with the visual editor).
 The directions are sometimes unclear on which packages are required for the php compile.
 At the very least in a platform agnostic manner.
 As it stands it should work with either debian or redhat based systems that docker supports (at this very moment only tested on Centos 7.2.)